wp-plugins/adbutler/readme.txt

 == Changelog ==

-*1.03 Fixed some connection issues
+*1.03 Fixed some connection issues.
-*1.04 Fixed widgets on customize appearance page
+*1.04 Fixed widgets on customize appearance page.
-*1.05 Added the ability to associate AdButler keywords with a given post *1.06 Added Async Javascript support
+*1.05 Added the ability to associate AdButler keywords with a given post.
+*1.06 Added Async Javascript support.
-*1.07 Added Support for shortcodes
+*1.07 Added Support for shortcodes.
-*1.08 Fixed development bug
+*1.08 Fixed development bug.
-*1.09 Added Secure Tags and Refresh Settings
+*1.09 Added Secure Tags and Refresh Settings.
-*1.10 Tag cleanup and secure bug fix
+*1.10 Tag cleanup and secure bug fix.
+*1.11 Compatability with customizer.

 == Upgrade notice ==

-Added the ability to refresh tag config and Secure tag type
+Will make the widgets compatible with the customizer interface allowing for live preview of ad inventory